Leandro-Bertoluzzi/remote-cnc/docs/api/server-setup.md

 # Set up API

-(where from and to copy files, access with SSH/FileZilla, etc)

 ## Run the API

 You can run the API in a Docker container.
 This will also start the following services: